About Acorn funding

 Follow us on Facebook to ensure that you are notified when the next funding round opens.

-Completed applications, including financials, are due within a set deadline and are reviewed by Acorn staff and Distributions Committee members.
-Our Distributions Committee meets in August to determine the successful applicants, and once the grants are ratified by the Acorn Foundation Trustees, the decisions are announced in early September.
+Our Distributions Committee meets in August to determine the successful applicants, and once the grants are ratified by the Acorn Foundation Trustees, the decisions are announced in August.

 There is currently an upper limit of $10,000 per application for both Acorn and Tindall funding.

-There is no separate application form – successful applications to Acorn will be considered for both funding streams.
+You will need to apply via our new granting system – successful applications to Acorn will be considered for both funding streams.
 Tindall Foundation funding is distributed in September at the same time as Acorn Foundation funding.

-The Acorn Foundation distributes funds on behalf of The Tindall Foundation, supporting Family/Whānau and Community.
-To find out more about these two categories, click on the links below:
+The Acorn Foundation distributes funds on behalf of The Tindall Foundation, supporting Family/Whānau.
+To learn more, click on the link below.

 The Tindall Foundation doesn’t fund the following categories: